MakaylaHarris/CS4488_Project/README.md

 # Building
 Building the project is done using visual studio.
 The solution contains the following:
-* SmartPert: The main project for building the client interface in wpf.
+* SmartPert: The main project for building the client interface in WPF.
 * SmartPertDB: Project for editing and creating the database.
 * PertTest: Unit test project.
 * Sandcastle: Builds the code documentation, found in the folder WPF/Help.